2sic/2sxc-eav-languages/README.md

 The normal way to contribute is by

-1. forking the project, then
+1. forking the project
-2. adding your translations in your fork and
+2. adding your translations in your fork by copying the /src/i18n/[part-name]-en.json files
 3. creating a pull-request so your changes get merged into our branch.

 ### Translation by becoming a Contributor